Princesa Sugehit

-Ernestina Sugehit Salazar Martínez (born June 25, 1980) is a Mexican luchadora (Spanish for professional wrestler) who is best known under the ring name Princesa Sugehit.
-She is working for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL) portraying a ruda/heel ("bad guy") wrestling character.
+Ernestina Sugehit Salazar Martínez (born June 25, 1980) is a Mexican professional wrestler who is best known under the ring name Princesa Sugehit.
+She is working for the Mexican promotion Consejo Mundial de Lucha Libre (CMLL) portraying a ruda/heel ("bad guy") wrestling character.
 Her name has appeared differently in different publications, even her employer CMLL has not always spelled her name consistently, it has appeared as Princesa Sujei, Princesa Sugey, Princesa Sujey, Princesa Sugeth, Princesa Sugehit and variations thereof.

 Early life

-Salazar was a fan of professional wrestling or lucha libre from a young age and was one of the first people to show up when a new wrestling school opened in her native Monterrey, Nuevo León.
+Salazar was a fan of professional wrestling from a young age and was one of the first people to show up when a new wrestling school opened in her native Monterrey, Nuevo León.
 She was the only female in the wrestling school, which meant that the diminutive woman had to wrestle against men as she was taught to wrestle by Bello Kalifa, Centurión Negro, and Carnicero Aguilar.